Here are the top candidates to replace Kennedy on the Supreme Court

 With Wednesday’s announcement that Supreme Court Justice Anthony Kennedy will be retiring, President Donald Trump has the opportunity to appoint the second justice of his presidency.
-His choice will likely shift the court farther to the right—and for decades to come.
+His choice will likely shift the court further to the right—and for decades to come.
 As the court’s frequent swing voter, Kennedy sided with the court’s liberals more often than any of his conservative colleagues.
 That’s not likely to be true of his replacement.
-In November, Trump released his shortlist of 25 potential Supreme Court nominees, an updated version of the list he had produced during the presidential campaign.
+In November, Trump released his short list of 25 potential Supreme Court nominees, an updated version of the list he had produced during the presidential campaign.
 They’re a very conservative bunch.

 Here are some of the likeliest candidates for the next Supreme Court justice: